Camper FAQ's

 How is my camper protected at camp?

 We take great care to ensure that the volunteers and staff we bring in are vetted with thorough background and reference checks.
 Our staff is constantly keeping track of their campers at every activity.
 Every week of camp, a camp nurse is on hand for all medical needs throughout the week; and all waterfront and pool activities are supervised by a certified lifeguard.
-All people entering or exiting the camp property are monitored throughout the day.
+All people entering or exiting the camp property are monitored throughout the day, and our Camp Safety Administration oversees all issues related to camper safety.

 Do you have a camp nurse?